bahrus/carbon-copy/README.md

 The particular function zenmu (in zenmu.js) that comes with this component  might be of interest to those trying to reduce the verbosity of web component markup.

-One of the aspects that make Vue and Angular popular is its compact template syntax.
+One of the aspects that make Vue, Angular, Aurelia, Riot, popular is their compact template syntax.

 Lack of support for the "is" attribute, as well as the requirement that custom elements only be defined at the tag level (not attribute level -- i.e. no custom attribute standard has been ratified), for now,  means similar syntax is relatively verbose when using custom elements.